ZeusWPI/ansible_nginx_certbot_base/README.md

 ```
     - hosts: servers
       roles:
-         - role: ZeusWPI.nginx_base
+         - role: ZeusWPI.nginx_certbot_base
            tags: nginx
 ```
-But you probably want to add this as a dependency, or use the `nginx_vhost` role.
+But you probably want to add this as a dependency, or use the `ZeusWPI.nginx_vhost` and `ZeusWPI.certbot_domain` roles which have this role as a dependency.

 License
 -------